carmenbianca/report-liferay/plan.md

 To reduce the complexity of this goal into tangible parts, it would be fair to split it up into a few sub-goals:

-- Automatically check whether \gls{inbound} code is first-party or third-party.
+- Write a mechanism that automatically checks whether \gls{inbound} code is first-party or third-party.

+- Write a mechanism that automatically checks the licensing of \gls{inbound}
+  third-party code.

-- Automatically check the licensing of \gls{inbound} third-party code.
+- Write a mechanism that verifies whether the licensing of \gls{inbound}

-- Verify whether the licensing of \gls{inbound} third-party code is compatible according to @liferay-inbound.
+  third-party code is compatible according to @liferay-inbound.

-- Flag Legal if a problem is detected.
+- Write a mechanism that flags Legal if a problem is detected.

 ### Outbound {#goal-reuse}